Perverse schobers, stability conditions and quadratic differentials I: Perverse schobers parametrized by ribbon graphs

 In this section, we recall a notion of categorified perverse sheaves, called parametrized perverse schobers, on surfaces with boundary.
-Such parametrized perverse schobers amount to certain constructible sheaves on ribbon graphs embedded in the surfaces.
-The exposition follows \cite{Chr22}, except for some slight refinements in some places.
+Such parametrized perverse schobers amount to certain constructible sheaves with values in stable $\infty$-categories, on ribbon graphs embedded in the surfaces.
+The exposition follows \cite{Chr22}, except that we refine the discussion of perverse schobers on the $n$-spider by introducing novel local conditions in \Cref{def:schberngon}.